Skip to the main content.

 Fire Extinguisher Accessibility

 Fire extinguishers are your basic fire safety tool, yet they go a long way to prevent greater loss if a fire does occur.
-The U.S. Fire Administration says that in daycares and preschools, 73% of fires are caused by cooking, 6% are caused by heating, and 5% by an electrical malfunction.
-That is why it is critical to have a mounted fire extinguisher accessible and located in conspicuous locations where they are immediately available for use.
+Recent data shows that cooking causes nearly half of all residential building fires, with heating and electrical issues causing most others..
+That’s why it is so important to have a mounted fire extinguisher accessible and located in conspicuous locations where they are immediately available for use.

 Types of Fire Extinguishers

-There are three main types of fire extinguishers, water, chemical, and carbon dioxide.
-Depending on the services offered at a daycare or preschool, a variety of types might be necessary to have on hand.
-Of course, a fire sprinkler system is an additional mode to extinguish a fire and is required to be installed in daycares/preschools that share another occupancy type.
+There are three main types of fire extinguishers: water, chemical, and carbon dioxide.
+Depending on the services offered at a daycare or preschool, many types might be necessary to have on hand.
+A fire sprinkler system is an additional mode to extinguish a fire, and is required to be installed in daycares/preschools that share another occupancy type.
 The following chart expands on the types of extinguishers used per fire class.

 Class of Fire